By the term "INI application file" it is meant the INI

 =2 when object closes (i.e. when object is removed from PC memory)

-when object is started in runtime - when onStart
+when object is started in the runtime mode - when the onStart

-when object is stopped in runtime - when onStop
+when object is stopped in the runtime mode - when the onStop

 =0 SQL query logging forbidden (default), otherwise the value 1 or a sum of 2, 4 or 8:

 In this section the most important information about the application and the PROMOTIC version can be found.
 The most important info listed in this section is the PROMOTIC version used for running the application for the last time.
 When looking into the application backup file you can see the PROMOTIC version used for creating this backup.
 It is handy also for the remote connection to existing application (e.g. by means of the VPN